megardn/PennLINC.github.io/docs/nda/dua_tutorial.md

 > Type of data

-In the case of [PING](https://nda.nih.gov/edit_collection.html?id=2607), the type of data is de-identified health information.
+In the case of [PING](https://nda.nih.gov/edit_collection.html?id=2607), the type of data is "de-identified health information".

 > Please provide brief description of data